centreon/centreon-documentation/en/upgrade/upgrade-from-3-4.md

 #### Update the Apache web server

-Centreon 20.04 uses a new version of Apache web server.
+Since 20.04, Centreon uses a new version of Apache web server.

 > If you made manual configuration, please report it into
 > **/opt/rh/httpd24/root/etc/httpd/conf.d/**.